visit-dav/visit/src/doc/tutorials/MRI.rst

 Exploring our MRI dataset
 -------------------------

-Now that we have located and visualized the brain within our dataset, we can further explore characteristics local to this region.
+Now that we have located and visualized the inner section of our dataset, we can further explore characteristics local to this region.

 Performing a Slice
 ~~~~~~~~~~~~~~~~~~